bastienbosser/raspberry_project/README.md

 Our method is probably not the best, but it works properly.
 We are not perfect, we made a lot of mistakes to come to a decent result.
-If you have a better solution for that setup, please make us reports and feedbacks.
+If you have a better solution for that setup, please send us reports and feedbacks.

 ---